samgoldman/chess_analytics_blog/_drafts/1-eco-by-rating-timecontrol.md

 * D: Close and Semi-Closed Games
 * E: Indian Defences

-Openings are then further dividing into 100 subcategories for each main category, 00-99, but for this analysis I stuck to the main categories.
+Openings are then further divided into 100 subcategories for each main category, 00-99, but for this analysis I stuck to the main categories.

 ### Game Rating